How to Document Processes: A Step-by-Step Guide for Businesses

 "You have to write processes and procedures with the voice that matches your culture and who you are.
 Don’t write dry standard operating procedures if you’re this hip company.
 Make sure everything matches your branding, core values, and who you are."

-How to Use Software for Company Process Documentation?
+How to Use Software to Document Processes?

 "My clients document everything in Whale"

 If Adi had her way, writing business process documentation would always be done using Whale.
-And she isn’t just talking about large, well-established companies. "
+And she isn’t just talking about large, well-established companies.

-She’s seen firsthand how quickly employees will abandon processes that they can’t find.
-But with the right platform giving traction to your SOPs, that’s never an excuse.
 “Whale makes your processes very accessible, easy-to-find, search, use, maintain versions, assign owners, and review.
 From the start, you’re building the company with a great foundation."

 Want to unlock the next level of growth in your business?